-Montclair attracts quite the crowd of residents who want a more suburban feel with easy access to the city while still being able to enjoy five-star and diverse dining experiences.
+Montclair attracts quite a crowd of residents who want a more suburban feel with easy access to the city while still being able to enjoy five-star and diverse dining experiences.
 Enter Turtle + the Wolf, a hot spot located on Valley Road and while it’s not a name that screams southern comfort, there is one particular southern dish on the menu that is well-known to anyone who has been before: Lo’s Famous Fried Chicken.
-Read on to learn more about this Montclair eatery and its owner Lauren Hirschberg who has taken the town by storm.
+Read on to learn more about this Montclair eatery and its owner Lauren Hirschberg, who has taken the town by storm.

-Montclair Girl: Tell us a little bit about yourself.
+The Montclair Girl: Tell us a little bit about yourself.
 Did you grow up in the area?

 Lauren Hirschberg: I grew up in Montclair and lived here all through my high school career.
 I followed the typical path of going to a traditional four-year college without a major in mind but found out that Syracuse had a hospitality program after being there for a bit.